 - Output formats: PDF, epub, mobi, XML

-Just as Tumblr transformed the standard of personal websites with its ease of sharing different types of content, PressBooks intends to do the same for ebook and print book publishing.
-Aimed for self-pub authors and small publishers, it is, in fact, a WordPress based application with limited personalization options unless you are familiar with CSS.
+PressBooks is aimed for self-pub authors and small publishers.
+It’s a WordPress based application with limited personalization options unless you are familiar with CSS.
 You can write your book straight into the browser or import it from Word.

 |Pros||The platform was designed with books in mind, easy to use for a simple and clear design.
 Ability to export your book and take it wherever you want to.|